-Salve Regina will conduct an arts scholarship competition for admitted students interested in music, theater or studio art.
+Salve Regina conducts an arts scholarship competition for admitted students interested in dance, music, theater or studio art.
 Scholarships may be valued up to $3,000 and are awarded based on auditions or portfolio reviews.

-Students who apply to the qualifying majors by the Early Action I deadline of Nov.
-1 will be invited to apply for the arts scholarship.
+Students who apply to the qualifying majors by the early action I or early decision deadlines of Nov.
+1 or the early action II deadline of Jan.
+5 will be invited to apply for the arts scholarship.
 The application can be found on your student status page under your materials checklist.
 Please reach out to firstname.lastname@example.org with any questions.

-- Students must apply to Salve Regina by the Nov.
-1 Early Action I deadline and meet the requirements for admission.
+- Must apply to Salve Regina by the Nov.
+1 early action I or early decision deadline or the Jan.
+5 early action II deadline and meet the requirements for admission.

-- Students must have completed the online application by Dec.
-1 and submit or schedule the below requirements for their major.
+- Must complete the online scholarship application (found on your student status page) by Jan.
+15 and submit or schedule the below requirements for your major.

-- Recipients must major in music, theatre arts or studio art to renew the award.
+- Recipients must major in dance, music, theatre arts or studio art to renew the award.

 - Recipients must remain in good academic standing to renew the award.